 I have met nearly 4-5 men for matrimonial purpose.
 Every time I met them, I spoke to them in a friendly manner and thought that this is an arranged marriage so chemistry will develop over time.
-Well that did not happen.
-Apparently the one I decided to get married to, I could feel chemistry between us from the first few minutes we met and it grew.
+Well, that did not happen.
+Apparently, the one I decided to get married to, I could feel the chemistry between us from the first few minutes we met and it grew.

 13. Believe in Happy Endings:

 After I faced failure in relationship, I stopped believing that I could have my happy ending someday.
 I thought my only chance of happiness is doomed.
 Now I will have to compromise in life.
 But with time I grew wiser and started believing that I am on a journey and will find my destiny soon.
 And I did find the perfect partner I could ever imagine of.
 Better than any relation I had ever dreamed of.

 Yes, life is not a fairy tale but this certainly does not mean you cannot have a happy ending for yourself.
 Even the law of attraction states how positive visualization and working towards it will result in your good destiny.
 So, believe in your destiny and stay positive.
 I did find my happily ever after.
 So will you.
 Do not give up.
 Your perfect soul mate is just around the corner…

 Our universe grants every soul a twin- a reflection of themselves-the kindred spirit- And no matter where they are or how far away they are from each other-even if they are in different dimensions, they will always find one another.
 This is destiny; this is love.